Invite friends and family to read the obituary and add memories.

 A 1960 graduate of Abraham Lincoln High School in Philadelphia, and a 1964 graduate of the University of Rochester’s Eastman School of Music, Judy’s life was elegant and filled with music, creativity, love and cats.

 At heart, Judy was a musician.
-She fluently played the piano, cello and flute, but also dabbled in the ukulele, African drums, the recorder, and numerous other instruments.
-She composed several songs (words and music) — including an ensemble of 10 songs which she called "Coming Home" and another personal reflection entitled "Livin' Like New."
-She also worked to bring music to the people of Rochester.
+She fluently played the piano, flute and cello, but also dabbled in the ukulele, African drums, the recorder, and numerous other instruments.
+She wrote lyrics and music — including an ensemble of 10 songs entitled Coming Home, a personal reflection entitled Livin' Like New and the school song for Longridge Elementary School in Greece.
+She brought music to the people of Rochester.

-Judy was on the Board of Trustees for ARTwalk, on the board of the Rochester Philharmonic Youth Orchestra, an adjudicator for Rochester Broadway Theater League Stars of Tomorrow program, on the teaching staff for Music for People, chair of the Super Kids program and a member of the Rochester Flute Association Flute Choir.
+Judy was on the Board of Trustees for ARTwalk, on the board of the Rochester Philharmonic Youth Orchestra, an adjudicator for Rochester Broadway Theater League Stars of Tomorrow program, on the teaching staff for Music for People, chair of the Super Kids program, and a member of the Rochester Flute Association Flute Choir.

 Judy and Barbara co-founded “Come Out Dancing,” an LGBTQ+ swing dance group that brought joy and community to many.
 Under the label JUBA creations, they created greeting cards to celebrate birthdays and extend Christmas greetings to friends and family.